John of Damascus: Biography

 In the early 8th century, iconoclasm, a movement opposed to the veneration of icons, gained acceptance in the Byzantine court.
 In 726, despite the protests of Germanus, Patriarch of Constantinople, Emperor Leo III (who had forced his predecessor, Theodosius III, to abdicate and himself assumed the throne in 717 immediately before the great siege) issued his first edict against the veneration of images and their exhibition in public places.

 All agree that John of Damascus undertook a spirited defence of holy images in three separate publications.
 The earliest of these works, his Apologetic Treatises against those Decrying the Holy Images, secured his reputation.
 He not only attacked the Byzantine emperor, but adopted a simplified style that allowed the controversy to be followed by the common people, stirring rebellion among the iconoclasts.
 Decades after his death, John's writings would play an important role during the Second Council of Nicaea (787), which convened to settle the icon dispute.

 Leo III reportedly sent forged documents to the caliph which implicated John in a plot to attack Damascus.
 The caliph then ordered John's right hand be cut off and hung up in public view.
 Some days afterwards, John asked for the restitution of his hand, and prayed fervently to the Theotokos before her icon: thereupon, his hand is said to have been miraculously restored.
 In gratitude for this miraculous healing, he attached a silver hand to the icon, which thereafter became known as the "Three-handed", or Tricherousa.
 That icon is now located in the Hilandar monastery of the Holy Mountain.

 Due to his commitment to iconodulism, he was condemned by anathema by the iconoclastic Council of Hieria in 754.
 He was later rehabilitated by the Second Council of Nicaea in 787.

 Veneration

 When the name of John of Damascus was inserted in the General Roman Calendar in 1890, it was assigned to 27 March.
-The feast day was moved in 1969 to the day of John's death, 4 December, the day on which his feast day is celebrated also in the Byzantine Rite calendar, Lutheran Commemorations, and the Anglican Communion and Episcopal Church.
+The feast day was moved in 1969 to the day of John's death, 4 December, the day on which his feast day is celebrated also in the Byzantine Rite calendar, Lutheran Commemorations, and the Anglican Communion.

 John of Damascus is honored in the Church of England and in the Episcopal Church on 4 December.

 In 1890, he was declared a Doctor of the Church by Pope Leo XIII.